leeboardtools/mimon/UIDesignNotes.md

     - Reminders List
         - Clicking enabled button does nothing.
         - Add Apply now command.

+    - Printing
+        - Only print contents of active tab, not full window.
+        - Somehow fit to page so it doesn't get clipped.

 - Get Sub-menus working in MenuList, etc.